json-schema-org/community/docs/openjsf/application.md

 > - optionally, the full list of vendored dependencies contained in the source tree, including license information.
 > - A full audit of all vendored dependencies will be required before your project can officially join the foundation, but this can be done later with foundation support.

-We may need some assitance with this.
+We may need some assistance with this.
 Although, we only have 13 repos in total.

 ## Existing Financial Sponsorship